 The Makerspace Playbook broadly defines maker spaces as “ gathering points where communities of new and experienced makers connect to work on real and personally meaningful projects, informed by helpful mentors and expertise, using new technologies and traditional tools”.
-These spaces are indicative of an emerging democratisation in the means of production provided through greater access to fabrication and communication technology.
-Some have predicted 1 a shift in the means of production, from large industrial companies back to the everyday public, not seen since before modern capitalism, which alters how material objects in everyday life are produced and consumed.
+These spaces are the observable outcome of an emerging means of production based in peer to peer sharing facilitated by access to digital fabrication and communication technology.
+Jeremy Rifkin 1 amongst others argue that a shift towards information goods and digital means of production is altering how material objects in everyday life are produced and consumed.

 Architects are well placed to become both the leaders and beneficiaries of this social and technological revolution.
 From model making and 1:1 prototypes to small design build projects, access to digital fabrication tools increase the capabilities of architects while helping to explore the connection between digital design techniques and the material and tectonic traditions of architecture.
-The ambition of the research was to provide an open set of information to enable architects to explore designing and making through community spaces with the potential for alternative social, cultural and economic contexts.
+The research produced an open set of information to enable architects to explore designing and making through community spaces with the potential for alternative social, cultural and economic contexts.

 In the United States maker spaces, Tech Shops, or hacker spaces, provide physical space and access to technology and allow communities of people to form with shared social and cultural values.
 “Making Culture” examines the communities and the virtual and physical spaces that develop around digital making.
 The study identified key case studies in the US and Australia that represented this emergence in order to learn how they operated and what they achieved.

 Jeremy Rifkin, 2015,The Zero Marginal Cost Society; The Internet of Things, the Collaborative Commons, and the Eclipse of Capitalism.
-Palgrave:Macmillan. ↩
+Palgrave:Macmillan - London. ↩